astral-sh/ruff/CONTRIBUTING.md

 Run `cargo +nightly dev generate-all` to generate the code for your new fixture.
 Then run Ruff locally with (e.g.) `cargo run resources/test/fixtures/E402.py --no-cache --select E402`.

-Once you're satisified with the output, codify the behavior as a snapshot test by adding a new `test_case` macro in `src/[test-suite-name]/mod.rs` file.
+Once you're satisfied with the output, codify the behavior as a snapshot test by adding a new `test_case` macro in `src/[test-suite-name]/mod.rs` file.

 Then, run `cargo test`.
 Your test will fail, but you'll be prompted to follow-up with